 Pitch Requirement For Metal Roofs With Continuous Standing Seam

 The standing seam metal roofs are usually used for sloping roofs where a pitch is evident.
-Metal roofs can be installed even for small pitch difference.
-These metals roofs have been installed for a pitch of 2:12.
+Metal roofs can be installed even for small pitch differences.
+This metal roofing has been installed for a pitch of 2:12.
 So, it is not at all tough to have metal roofs for even small sloping roofs.

 Standing Seam Metal Roof – Metals Used